A new exhibition from the Israel Antiquities Authority is displaying rare, ancient coins uncovered at the foot of the Temple Mount.

 Prior to coins becoming the standard form of currency, bartering prevailed.
 The earliest system of early coinage uncovered is known as the ‘Lepton’.
 These tiny bronze coins were only a few millimeters in diameter but have been unearthed in archaeology sites all over Israel.

 Early coins were literally worth their value, being made of real copper, bronze and gold and of various weights.
-The higher value the metal used to make the coin and the larger and heavier it was, the greater its value.
+The higher value of the metal used to make the coin and the larger and heavier it was, the greater its value.

 Filming the Coins

 Biblical Productions can arrange for your crew to film these unique finds.
-We can arrange for your production in Israel to have access to the exhibition and to be able to film these coins, including close ups.
+We can arrange for your production in Israel to have access to the exhibition and to be able to film these coins, including close-ups.

 Filming archaeological finds is a great way to illustrate documentaries on the period.
 The charred coins, in particular, provide a very visual and unsettling image viewers can easily equate to the horrors of the Great Revolt and the destruction of the Jews’ beloved Temple.